How To Live On Very Little Money: Extreme Frugality

 To lower your wants and desires, you should avoid situations that would trigger the same.

 For instance, if you endlessly follow social media accounts displaying lavish homes, high-end makeup, and clothing brands, or be friends with spendthrifts.
-You won’t help yourself by going sidetracked and insane buying similar things for yourself.
+You can hardly stop yourself from getting sidetracked and (insanely) buying similar things for yourself.

 That’s human nature.